ethstorage/ethstorage-doc/dapp-developer-guide/tutorials/use-ethstorage-sdk-to-upload-and-download-files.md

 The `ethstorage-sdk` provides APIs for file upload, download, and management.

 In the following code examples, Sepolia is used by default.
-You can switch to other chains by specifying a different RPC endpoint, such as "https://rpc.beta.testnet.l2.quarkchain.io:8545" for the [QuarkChain L2](https://quarkchain.io) beta testnet.
+You can switch to other chains by specifying a different RPC endpoint, such as "https://rpc.delta.testnet.l2.quarkchain.io:8545" for the [QuarkChain L2](https://quarkchain.io) testnet.

 ## Step 1: Install ethstorage-sdk